jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/tokens.rst

 | semicolon                | parser.semicolon   |
 +--------------------------+--------------------+

-Having a base class allows rules to be written against all types of a token, for example semicolons.
+Having a base class allows rules to be written against all types of a token, for example :code:`parser.semicolon`.
-Extending base classes in the production allows for rules to be written against specific tokens in a production, for example architecture_body.semicolon.
+Extending base classes in the production allows for rules to be written against specific tokens in a production, for example :code:`architecture_body.semicolon`.